What is your property manager's contact info?

 Is the beach kid friendly?

 Yes, it's really, really kid friendly.
 The most kid friendly beach we've ever been on.
-We have young children and they are able to play on the beach with minimal supervision.
+We have kids and they are able to play on the beach with minimal supervision.
 The bay our house sits on is well protected by reefs about a mile offshore so we usually get very little surf (the pictures on this website of the water is what it's like most of the time).
 And the bay is very shallow.
 At low tide, it's knee deep for several hundred yards off shore.
 At high tide, it rarely gets above waste deep.
 Also, we have never seen a shark from our beach.

 If you are looking for body surfing and big waves, our beach will definitely disappoint you.